kunal-1320/SpotifytoYTMusicSync/README.md

 1. Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)
 2. Create an app
 3. Set Redirect URI to: `http://127.0.0.1:8888/callback`
-4. Copy Client ID and Secret to `config.py`
+4. Copy Client ID and Secret to `config.py`   ---> also can be done from app.py

 ### 3. Setup YouTube Music
+---> can be also done from app.py
 ```bash
 python setup_browser_auth.py
 ```

-Follow the instructions to copy request headers from your browser.
+Follow the instructions to copy request headers from your browser. (use firefox, i haven't test from chrome/brave tho)

 ### 4. Add Playlist Mappings